A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

 - Versatility: Works with straight, wavy, and fine hair with the right cut.

-Short, textured cuts have risen in popularity through 2024 and into 2025.
-Search interest for terms like “short shag”, “pixie bob”, and “bixie haircut” grew as people sought low-maintenance styles that still feel personal.
-The bixie answers that need by delivering a short silhouette with styling options.
+Short, textured cuts have been climbing in popularity through 2024 and into 2025.
+Search interest for terms like “short shag,” “pixie bob,” and “bixie haircut” grew as people sought low-maintenance styles that still feel personal—not cookie-cutter.
+The bixie answers that need by delivering a short silhouette with actual styling options.

 When users search for the bixie, they want photos, step-by-step styling, and clear guidance on fit.
-This article focuses on those topics.
+That’s exactly what this article focuses on.

-The bixie works for many face shapes when tailored.
-The key is where the longest layers land and how the stylist places volume.
+Here’s the thing: the bixie works for many face shapes when it’s tailored properly.
+The key lies in where the longest layers land and how the stylist places volume.
+It’s not one-size-fits-all, which is actually good news.

 - Round: Add height at the crown and keep front lengths just below the chin to elongate the face.

-- Oval: Most bixie styles suit oval faces.
+- Oval: Lucky you—most bixie styles suit oval faces.
 Keep layers balanced to avoid covering the cheekbone.

 - Square: Soften the jaw with wispy side bangs and rounded front lengths.